ZiCog/fibo_4784969/Haskell/README.md

 By Raspberry Pi forum member Paeryn: https://www.raspberrypi.org/forums/viewtopic.php?f=62&t=227343&start=825#p1407243

 This is blindingly fast.
-There are three progressively faster methods included in the source, the fastest one run out of the box.
+There are three progressively faster methods included in the source, the fastest one runs out of the box.

 Get yourself a Haskell compiler, for example on Debian: